Healthy Homes Assessment Longlands

 Rental Property Home Assessments Longlands

-The areas of rental property that are affected to Health Homes Standards.
-Healthy Homes Standards in Longlands include each:
+Areas of rental properties that are impacted by The Healthy Homes Standard in Longlands include each:

 • Living Room